Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

 (the target object must be the active object).

 It is important that the source objects and the target object are at the same location.
-If they are placed side by side, then the weight transfer will not work.
+If they are placed side-by-side, then the weight transfer will not work.
 You can place the objects on different layers, but you have to ensure that all objects are visible when you call the tool.